devcon24/devcon-site-initializers/documentation/workshop/18-site-initializer-cx/README.md

 With [Site Initializer Client Extension](https://learn.liferay.com/w/dxp/liferay-development/importing-exporting-data/using-a-site-initializer-client-extension) you can create a site with predefined content like with OSGi Site Initializers.

-This approach is uses the same [BundleSiteInitializer](https://github.com/liferay/liferay-portal/blob/master/modules/apps/site-initializer/site-initializer-extender/site-initializer-extender/src/main/java/com/liferay/site/initializer/extender/internal/BundleSiteInitializer.java) under the hood for content processing, but is SaaS-compatible due to its Client Extension nature.
+This approach uses the same [BundleSiteInitializer](https://github.com/liferay/liferay-portal/blob/master/modules/apps/site-initializer/site-initializer-extender/site-initializer-extender/src/main/java/com/liferay/site/initializer/extender/internal/BundleSiteInitializer.java) under the hood for content processing, but it is SaaS-compatible due to its Client Extension nature.

-However, with Site Initializer Client Extension the site is created automatically on deployment: site name specified in configuration.
+With Site Initializer Client Extension a site is created automatically on deployment: the site name is specified in CX configuration.
 This also means that you can create only one site from such initializer.

-Update support is updated by default: on next deployment content for specified site should be updated.
+Update support is updated by default: on a next deployment the content for specified site should be automatically updated.

 ## Practice

-1. Delete `DevCon 2024` site created from Site Initializer.
+1. Delete the site created previously from Site Initializer.

 2. Deploy [devcon-site-initializer-cx](../../../client-extensions/devcon-site-initializer-cx) module.

-3. Navigate to created `DevCon CX` site: http://localhost:8080/web/devcon-cx
+3. Navigate to created `DevCon CX` site (created automatically): http://localhost:8080/web/devcon-cx

 ![01.png](images/01.png)